The story of the four frogs

 Because deciding to jump is not the same as jumping.

-This is why Inner Leadership is not only about learning to stay calm and focused in a crisis, seeing the situation more clearly, finding more options to move forward, and then deciding your best way forward.
+This is why Inner Leadership is not only about learning to stay calm and focused in a crisis, see the situation more clearly, find more options to move forward, and then decide your best way forward — it’s also about building the inspiration that will enable you and the people around you to take the first step.
+And then maintain and build that inspiration as you move forward.

 Because the decision is not truly made until you take action.